yassine2331/CBMC/README.md

-# CBMC — Continuous Bottleneck Model on Continuous Concepts
+# CBMC — Concept Bottleneck Model on Continuous Concepts

 CBMC is a research library for experimenting with concept bottleneck models where the concept layer is continuous and architecture-agnostic.
 You plug `ContinuousBottleneck` between any encoder and any task head.